 Other considerations are; How big?
 Automatic or manual?
 4WD?
-Does it need to be frugal or capable of attracting the opposite sex?
+Does it need to be a frugal runner or capable of cutting a dash in your cul-de-sac?
 It’s a lot easier to discount a car at this point as unsuitable rather than wait to find this out once you’ve bought one.

 Check out any model specific forums or websites.
 The more you look into a model, the better armed you’ll be.
 Start to get a feel for what kind of money the model you want sells for.
 Check also how varying mileage and spec levels affect the price.
-It’s also time to relook at the budget.
+It’s also time to re look at the budget.
 Check things like the cost of insurance and how much the tax will cost.
-Also look in to running costs.
+While you're there, look into likely running costs.
 The internet is a powerful research tool, use it wisely!

 Let's Go Fishing!

 Once again, the internet will prove invaluable.
 The main place to start will be the Autotrader.
 It’s the country’s largest car sales sight and you’ll find most cars for sale on there.
 EBay is also a good option, (although for reasons mentioned above, stick to the classified ads rather than the auctions).
 If the car you’re looking at is a little more specialist, try Piston Heads.
 They tend to be far better for performance and prestige cars.
 Also check out Google as they will list other sites to check out.

 TOP TIP.
 An old selling technique is to use a back story as a reason for sale.’
 I’m moving abroad’, ‘Need a bigger car due to family’, ‘Company car forces Sale’.
 Look at the car for what it is.
 You are buying a car for you, not to help a stranger out.

 Also, give some thought to the maximum mileage you would be happy with as well as the distance you are willing to travel to go and view a car.
-Whilst for a Ferrari, you might have to cast the net wide, if you’re looking for a 5 door Fiesta, there is little point travelling to the Outer Hebrides when there are 300 for sale ten minutes down the road!
+Whilst for a Ferrari, you might have to cast the net wide, if you’re looking for a 5 door Fiesta, there is little point travelling to the Outer Hebrides when there are 30 for sale ten minutes down the road!
 That said, if a car looks particularly good, don’t disregard it if it’s a little further away than you’d like.
 If you turn down a cracking car that will last you several years for the sake of an hour or so travelling to go and see it, you may end up regretting it.

 TOP TIP: This is one of the most important pieces of advice you’ll ever receive: SHOP TO YOUR BUDGET!!!

 If you have 2006 Audi A3 money to spend, look at the best 2006 A3 you can find, or in other words, buy the one at the top of the pile.
 The absolute worst thing you can do is buy the 2010 one you’ve seen for the same money.
 It’s cheaper than all the other 2010 models but it must be OK because it’s newer right?
 No. Wrong.
 Very wrong.
 It’s cheap because it isn’t any good.
-The tales you hear down the golf club or at the hairdressers about somebody picking up a £20K BMW for Fiesta money simply don’t exist.
+The tales you hear down the pub or at the hairdressers about somebody picking up a fully loaded BMW for Fiesta money simply don’t exist.

 Initial Checks.
-Once you find a car you like, there are some checks you can make before you’ve even left you’re seat.
+Once you find a car you like, there are some checks you can make before you’ve even left your seat.
 Firstly, pick up the phone and ring the seller.
 Find out if the car is still for sale and ask a few questions about it.
 Although the information might be in the advert, it will prove a useful indication of how much knowledge the seller has about the car.
 If they speak confidently about it, you’re probably onto a good firm.
-If they hesitate or are unsure, it can be a sign of a slightly disorganised garage.
+If they hesitate or are unsure, it can be a sign of a disorganised garage.